StateReg.Reference

 Fees and Validity

 The application fee was $145 as of early 2024.
-Verify the current fee with OSE before submitting.
+(Fee figure is from early 2024; confirm current rate with the NYC Office of Special Enforcement before submitting — rates have been adjusted multiple times since.)
 Registration is valid for a set term, after which renewal is required (NYC OSE Short-Term Rental Registration Rules, 63 RCNY Chapter 12).
 Confirm the current registration term with OSE at the time of application.

 Processing Timeline